Cannibalism in Asia: Ming and Qing dynasties

 Reports of cannibalism and the sale of human flesh during severe famines continued into the early 20th century, up to the final years of Imperial China.
 Various cases were reported during the Northern Chinese Famine of 1876–1879, with eyewitnesses reporting the sale of human flesh in markets and butcher shops and various (unverified) rumours indicating that it might also have been served in restaurants.

 Outside of famines, the flesh of executed criminals was frequently sold for consumption, a traditional custom that lasted until the 19th century.

 The indigenous population of Taiwan (then known as Formosa) repeatedly rebelled against Chinese rule.
-The Chinese army reacted drastically by not only killing suspected rebels but sometimes also eating and selling their flesh.
+The Chinese army reacted drastically by not only killing suspected rebels but also sometimes eating and selling their flesh.
 The American journalist James W. Davidson wrote:

 One horrible feature of the campaign against the savages was the sale by the Chinese in open market of savage flesh....
 After killing a savage, the head was commonly severed from the body and exhibited....
 The body was then either divided among its captors and eaten, or sold to wealthy Chinese and even to high officials, who disposed of it in a like manner.
 The kidney, liver, heart, and soles of the feet were considered the most desirable portions, and were ordinarily cut up into very small pieces, boiled, and eaten somewhat in the form of soup.
 The flesh and bones were boiled, and the former [latter?] made into a sort of jelly....
 During the outbreak of 1891, savage flesh was brought in – in baskets – the same as pork, and sold like pork in the open markets of Tokoham before the eyes of all, foreigners included.
 Some of the flesh was even sent to Amoy [on the mainland] to be placed on sale there.
 It was frequently on sale in the small Chinese villages near the border, and often before the very eyes of peaceful groups of savages who happened to be at the place.

 Newspaper reports also document the open sale of indigenous flesh.
 Robert des Rotours has interpreted these acts as due to "contempt for an inferior race", who were seen as so inferior that they could be treated like animals.